 - Risk Rating 2.0 is designed to eventually move all NFIP policies to risk-based pricing—pricing that accurately reflects the flood risk associated with the property the policy is protecting.
 In the legacy methodology, many policies were priced in a way that was not commensurate with the insured property’s level of flood risk.
 This manifested itself in ways that harmed consumers, with premiums that were higher than they should have been and benefited consumers, with premiums that were lower than they should have been.

 In the long term, RR 2.0 is designed to address these injustices.
-In the short term, agents are left to explain to their insureds what they expect to happen and why, which is not easy.
+In the short term, agents are being asked to explain to their insureds what they can expect to happen and why, which is not easy.
 Insureds with properties whose premiums were priced lower than their flood risk would have indicated should be prepared for their premiums to increase when they move to RR 2.0.
 Those insureds will move to RR 2.0 at their next renewal on or after April 1, 2022.
 Insureds with properties whose premiums were priced higher than their flood risk would have indicated should be prepared for their premiums to decrease when they move to RR 2.0, which should be at their next renewal, no matter when it is.

 - The new system is available now for all new policies and some renewing policies.
 Specifically, renewing policies are only subject to RR 2.0 rates if it would be beneficial to the policyholder to move to RR 2.0 now.
 In other words, two groups are currently being rated into RR 2.0: new policyholders, who will enter the system at their full-risk rates; and renewing policyholders whose rates are decreasing.
 If your existing policyholder’s rate is shown to increase using the new system, they should not be moved to RR 2.0 until their next renewal on or after April 1, 2022.